 Still and video photography for noncommercial use is permitted in the museum, unless otherwise posted.

 Working members of the media must be escorted by a museum staff member while in the building.
-Contact the museum at (360) 396-4148 to arrange for an escort.
+Contact the museum five (5) business days before you would like to film to make arrangements.
+We will do our best to accommodate your request.
+(360) 396-4148.

 Manual wheelchairs (a limited number) are available on a first-come, first-served basis for use within the museum.
 Inquire at the lobby information desk.

 Lost and Found

 Call (360) 396-4148 to inquire about items you believe you may have left behind at the museum.